Livingdead1989/livingdead1989.github.io/_posts/2021-10-30-omv-on-rpi4-with-4bay-usb-storage.md

 Once complete the Status will change to "Installed and running".
 OMV comes with two options for container management the first is Portainer and the second is Yacht, I will be looking at Yacht.

+### Yacht

-*I have covered Portainer is only projects, its a fantastic project which makes container and stack management a breeze, its worth checking out if you haven't used it before.*
+*I have covered Portainer in other projects, its a fantastic project which makes container and stack management a breeze, its worth checking out if you haven't used it before.*

 Install Yacht using the drop down menu.